13 Dec Is Fructose a Nutritional Baddie?

 Here’s the big picture: fructose is a sugar, which is similar to glucose in its biochemical structure.
 Both fructose and glucose essentially have the same chemical structure; it’s just that some of their hydrogen, carbon and oxygen atoms are arranged slightly differently.
 Yet no one seems to be pointing a finger at glucose and calling it the root of all dietary evil.

 Honey, apples, pears, watermelon, asparagus, garlic and onions all naturally contain fructose.
-Much of the fructose consumed in the diet is derived from sucrose (a double sugar comprising one glucose and one fructose molecule).
+Much of this much-maligned sugar consumed in the diet is derived from sucrose (a double sugar comprising one glucose and one fructose molecule).
 Discretionary foods such as sweet biscuits, cakes, chocolate, lollies, fruit drinks, sport drinks and soft drinks contain large amounts of fructose, in the form of added sucrose.

 Of course, there is definitely merit in reducing our overall sugar intake, and that includes all sugars, including fructose.
 Switching from honey to a non-fructose-based sugar source like rice malt syrup, as suggested by some so-called ‘experts’, is daft.
 Their energy values are almost identical.
 Perhaps you could reduce your intake of honey and other sugary syrups altogether in order to reduce your overall energy intake.
 Now, that’s a thought.